Last updated 22/09/2020 at 10:59

 Test and Protect / Test, trace, isolate, support

 This is the strategy the Sottish Government will use to try and protect people from COVID-19 whilst also trying to make some of the lockdown measures less strict.
-It will come into effect from Thursday 28th May.

-It will involve finding cases of COVID-19 through testing, tracing the people who may have become infected by spending time in close contact with someone who has tested positive for the virus, and then supporting the people who have been in contact with someone to self-isolate and be tested, so that if they have the virus they are less likely pass it on to others.
+It involves finding cases of COVID-19 through testing, tracing the people who may have become infected by spending time in close contact with someone who has tested positive for the virus, and then supporting the people who have been in contact with someone to self-isolate and be tested, so that if they have the virus they are less likely pass it on to others.